 We get about 220 amp-hours (at 12 volts) per day in the summertime and about 165 amp-hours per day in the wintertime, provided the panels are unshaded all day.
 We have found that the winter prevailing winds on the Pacific Mexican coast usually position the boat so the mast shades the panels for a few hours each afternoon, dropping our typical daily total to 150 amp-hours.

 We have found that if we run both our DC refrigerator and our separate DC freezer (both of which both cycle on and off 24/7 — a very different load than a few hours of continuous computer or TV use — we come up a little short charging the batteries each day in winter.
-I’m not sure if the additional 105 watts of solar panel capacity from the slightly bigger panels would have made up the difference, but it would have helped.

 However, if we turn off the freezer (which uses about 50-70 amp-hours every 24 hours all by itself!), our batteries are fully charged and in “float” mode by mid-afternoon each day throughout the winter.
 So — provided we can live without frozen meat and ice cubes (gasp!) — we can sit at anchor indefinitely without ever going into a marina or running the engine for supplemental charging from the alternator.
 This is a good thing, because our fancy Balmar smart charger/alternator combo gave up the ghost in Huatulco, and we waited eight weeks at anchor for a replacement to come down with a friend from the US.
 We don’t have any kind of generator on the boat.

 These two solar power systems have worked well for us in their different settings.
 I’ve described them here without any background theory because they will do the job for most full-time RVers and cruisers just as they are.
 However, there are lots of things to think about when choosing the different components that make up these two systems.
 There is a more detailed discussion of those issues on the next page: